- Home/

 The main reasons bonuses feel heavily taxed include:

 The 22% or 37% rates cover only federal income tax withholding.
-Your state may impose additional taxes beyond the federal taxes on bonus income based on its specific supplemental income policies.
+Your state may impose supplemental withholding rates ranging from 3%-13%, depending on your state, on top of federal taxes.

 1. How much is a $10,000 bonus after taxes?

-A $10,000 bonus typically has $2,200 withheld for federal taxes (22% rate), leaving you with $7,800.
+A $10,000 bonus typically has $2,200 withheld for federal taxes at the 22% flat rate, leaving you with $7,800.
 However, your actual tax liability depends on your total income and tax bracket, so you may owe more or receive a refund when filing your return.
+State taxes and FICA apply on top of the federal withholding.

 2. Why do bonuses get taxed at 40%?

 Bonuses don't actually get taxed at 40%.
 The federal withholding rate is 22% for bonuses under $1 million.
-If you see higher deductions, it's likely due to the aggregate method, where your bonus is added to your regular pay, creating a higher withholding rate, or additional state taxes and FICA taxes.
+If you see higher deductions, it's likely due to the aggregate method — where your bonus is added to your regular pay, creating a higher combined withholding rate — plus state taxes and FICA taxes on top of the federal amount.

 3. Can I put all of my bonus in my 401(k) to avoid taxes?

-You can contribute part of your bonus to your 401(k) to reduce taxable income, but there are annual contribution limits ($23,000 for 2024, or $30,500 if you're 50 or older).
-You cannot contribute 100% of your bonus if it exceeds these limits, and some employers have policies limiting bonus contributions.
+You can contribute part of your bonus to your 401(k) to reduce taxable income, but annual contribution limits apply:

 Emily Sherman is a personal finance expert at BestMoney.com, specializing in online banking.
 Her work has appeared in U.S. News & World Report, Buy Side from the Wall Street Journal, Newsweek, and more.
 As a veteran journalist, Emily leverages her expertise to help readers make informed financial decisions.